+There’s only one thing I don’t love about traditional egg salad: the mayo.
 Let me rephrase that.
 I love the taste of mayo, I just don’t like the junky ingredients and processing involved to make store-bought mayo.

-How To Make Egg Salad (Taste Good) Without Mayo?
+How To Make Egg Salad Without Mayo

-Plus, since the only way to keep the eggs in commercial mayonnaise shelf-stable is to pasteurize them, all store-bought brands of mayonnaise contain pasteurized eggs.
-Pasteurized eggs have been exposed to very high heat, which decreases their nutritional content, specifically reducing the levels of heat-sensitive vitamins, such as riboflavin, thiamin and folic acid.
+Plus, since the only way to keep the eggs in commercial mayonnaise shelf-stable is to pasteurize them.
+Which means that all store-bought brands of mayonnaise contain pasteurized eggs.
+Pasteurized eggs are exposed to very high heat, which decreases their nutritional content.
+The process specifically reducing the levels of heat-sensitive vitamins, such as riboflavin, thiamin and folic acid.

 Thus, I don’t like to use store-bought mayonnaise in egg salad or any other recipe for that matter.

 If you Google how to make egg salad without mayo the most popular substitutes are yogurt and avocado.
 Since I am not a big fan of dairy and because I don’t like the idea of a tangy-tasting egg salad, the yogurt doesn’t appeal to me.
 The avocado does work, but it leaves your egg salad looking green, which isn’t optimal from a visual standpoint.

 Hands down, the best-tasting and most convenient mayo substitute in egg salad is hummus.
 It contributes the perfect rich, creamy texture, has a neutral flavor and doesn’t turn your egg salad a funky color.